 Cryptocurrencies are on the verge of becoming a major asset class within the next three to five years.
-Crypto trading volume will continue to grow exponentially well into the future and one of the biggest beneficiaries will be Digitex and the DGTX token.
+Crypto trading volume will continue to grow exponentially well into the future and one of the biggest beneficiaries will be Digitex online futures trading platform and the DGTX token.

 Digitex Futures writers and/or guest authors may or may not have a vested interest in the Digitex Futures project and/or other businesses mentioned throughout the site.
 None of the content on Digitex Futures is investment advice nor is it a replacement for advice from a certified financial planner.